The Yelp Brand Guidelines were a collaboration with designer Andrew Yee. The PDF version can be found here.

 Yelp Nielsen Infographic 2015

-Brief: Design an infographic for Yelp Sales that shows the benefits of purchasing Yelp Ads.
+Objective: Design an infographic for Yelp Sales that shows the benefits of purchasing Yelp Ads.

 Solution: With so much numerical data needed to inform the reader, graphs and percentages were made fun and visually appealing.
 The infographic was created in four distinct sections so that it could easily be viewed on a computer.